 Just a few hours’ drive north of Atlanta sits the quaint mountain town of Blue Ridge, Georgia.
 Here you can find a historic town center with fantastic restaurants, quaint shops, and a fun atmosphere.
-Nearby are plenty of hiking and biking trails, scenic river views with great fishing, and cozy mountain cabins for every type of visitor.
+Nearby are plenty of hiking and biking trails, scenic river views with great fishing, and cozy mountain cabins for every type of visitor, or plenty of other places to stay, too.
 Don’t miss the famous Blue Ridge Scenic Railway with it’s fantastic views and historical charm.

 Raleigh, North Carolina